The Stern Executive Board

 Pam Craig (MBA '84)

-Pamela Craig is the chair of the Audit Committee of Merck’s board of directors and a member of the board of directors at Progressive Insurance, 3M, and Corning.
-She chairs the Technology Committee at Progressive and serves on the Audit Committee and the Science, Technology & Sustainability Committee at 3M.
+Pamela Craig is the chair of the Audit Committee of Merck’s board of directors and a member of the board of directors at Progressive Insurance and Corning.
+She chairs the Technology Committee at Progressive.
 She worked 34 years at Accenture, spending the last seven years as CFO.
 Pamela has served on numerous boards and has global experience in the information technology and services industry.

 Christina M. Dennis (BS ’80)

 Christina Dennis began her career at Merrill Lynch, where she spent more than a decade in trading and sales.
 She went on to become a Founding Partner and Head of Trading at Palantir Capital, a technology hedge fund.
 She has since founded the Christina Dennis Foundation and is a private investor.
 Christina earned a BS from NYU Stern and an MBA from the Harvard Business School.
 She also serves as a Trustee of the Peggy Adams Animal Rescue League and the Town of Palm Beach United Way.

 Elizabeth Elting (MBA '92)